Results

 Knowledge Hub

 … fires in this region would affect greenhouse gas emissions.
 Project Partners: Indigenous Desert Alliance, Indigenous Land and Sea Corporation Sector(s): Carbon … Savanna fire management works well in tropical savanna areas.
-Land managers can reduce greenhouse gas emissions by right-way fire management, and they can earn carbon credits for doing …
+Land managers can reduce greenhouse gas emissions by right-way fire management, and they can earn carbon credits for doing it.
+Even though the land in the Northern Arid Zone (NAZ) has similar …

 • Projects